Administrative rule R657-69

-(b) The number of control permit vouchers shall not exceed 10% of the documented turkeys on the private property or fifteen vouchers per calendar year, whichever is less.
+(b) The number of control permit vouchers shall not exceed 10% of the documented turkeys on the private property or 15 vouchers per calendar year, whichever is less.

-(2)(a) Control permit vouchers do not allow turkey hunting and must be redeemed for a control permit prior to going afield.
+(2)(a) Control permit vouchers do not allow turkey hunting and must be redeemed for a control permit before going afield.

-(b) Control permit vouchers may be redeemed for a turkey control permit at a division office prior to the closing date of the control permit turkey hunt for which the voucher was issued.
+(b) Control permit vouchers may be redeemed for a turkey control permit at a division office before the closing date of the control permit turkey hunt for which the voucher was issued.

-(c) Individuals shall pay the required fee in order to redeem a control permit voucher for a turkey control permit.
+(c) Individuals shall pay the required fee to redeem a control permit voucher for a turkey control permit.